 For more information about this recent order, please refer to the Centers for Disease Control’s Frequently Asked Questions .

 Presidential Proclamation 10014 and 10052, which took effect on June 24, 2020, suspends and limits the entry of au pairs outside the U.S. who do not have a valid J-1 Visa.
-These proclamations are due to expire on December 31, 2020, unless extended.
+This temporary suspension was set to expire on December 31, 2020 but has been extended through March 31, 2021.
 The proclamations do not affect au pairs currently on the program in the U.S. but could affect their ability to reenter the U.S. should they exit.

 A National Interest Exception allows certain families to request an exception to the travel ban.
 Additionally, a lawsuit filed by the US Chamber of Commerce and others challenging the validity of the Presidential Proclamation resulted in an injunction on these proclamations.
 However, the degree of adherence to these developments appears to vary among embassies and consulates.
 See details for each below.

 National Interest Exceptions (NIE): The Presidential Proclamations include provisions for exceptions that are deemed to be in the national interest of the United States.
 Families will provide their matched au pair with proof of meeting at least one of the categories of exceptions below.
 If granted, au pairs will have 30 days to utilize the exception to the ban of arrival.
 Au pairs will not be able to leave the U.S. and return during their participation.

 Special Needs: You need childcare services for a minor by an au pair possessing the special skills required for a child with particular needs (e.g., medical, special education, or sign language).

 COVID Medical Worker: You need childcare services provided for a child whose parents are involved with the provision of medical care to individuals who have contracted COVID-19 or medical research at United States facilities to help the United States combat COVID-19.